D-Pow/mock-requests/ReadMe.md

 #### Mixing mocks with actual API calls

-In the event that some APIs are not functioning correctly but others are, you can configure the non-functioning APIs using `MockRequests` and then leave the other APIs as-is for proper responses:
+In the event that some APIs are not functioning correctly but others are, you can configure the non-functioning APIs using `MockRequests` and then leave the other APIs as-is for normal responses:

 ```javascript
 import MockRequests from 'mock-requests';